nymea/nymea-wiki/Raspberry-Pi.md

     $ sudo umount /dev/sdb1

 ###  3. Install *guh*
 Insert your prepared SD card into your [Raspberry Pi](http://www.raspberrypi.org/), connect the ethernet cable (internet connection needed) and then connect the power supply.
 That's it!
 Now you have to wait ~20-30 minutes.
-Once the installation is finished, the new system will reboot.
+Once the installation is finished, the Raspberry Pi will reboot and boot into the new system.

 > **Note:** It's important to connect the network cable **before** you connect the power cable!
 DHCP will be one of the first things during the installation!

 > Info: You can follow the installation process if you connect the Raspberry Pi to a HDMI display!

 > Info: The log file of the whole *guh*-installation process can be found in `/var/log/installer.log`.

-In order to check if the installation has finished you can try to connect over ssh to the Raspberry Pi.
-When the installation has finished, the Raspberry Pi will reboot and boot the fresh system and you will be able to connect:
+In order to check if the installation has finished you can try to connect over `ssh` to the Raspberry Pi.
+When the installation has finished, the Raspberry Pi will reboot and boot the fresh system...and you will be able to connect:

     $ ssh root@192.168.1.51
     $ password: guh